vikashoo7/DOC/teraform/teraform.md

 Resource Argument & Exported Attributes
 ----------------------------------------
-    Resource have a set of arguments.
+    - Resource have a set of arguments.
-      somne are required
+      1. somne are required
-      Some are optional
+      2. Some are optional

-    Resource can have exported attributes
+    - Resource can have exported attributes

-    Example of Exported Attributes
+    - Example of Exported Attributes

 	      resource "aws_s3_bucket" "my_bucket" {
 	       bucket = "my-first-bucket"
 	      }
     	The aws_s3_bucket above returns the ARN created as one of its exported attributes

 Interpolation Syntax
 --------------------

-    Interpolcation syntax is a way of having an expression that will be evaluated when terraform runs and replaced with the value.
+    - Interpolcation syntax is a way of having an expression that will be evaluated when terraform runs and replaced with the value.

-    For example, you may want the ARN(Amazon Resource Name) of a created AWS object to use in an AWS IAM policy, the ARN is unkown before you create the resource so you can use interpolcation syntax to replace the ARN at runtime.
+    - For example, you may want the ARN(Amazon Resource Name) of a created AWS object to use in an AWS IAM policy, the ARN is unkown before you create the resource so you can use interpolcation syntax to replace the ARN at runtime.

-    To reference an exported attribute from a resource use the interpolation syntax format:
+    - To reference an exported attribute from a resource use the interpolation syntax format:
     	 "${<resource_type>.<resource_name>.<exported_attribute>}"

-    For example if we created a resource
+    - For example if we created a resource

 	      resource "aws_s3_bucket" my_bucket" {
 	       bucket = "hello-world"
 	      }
 		Reference the created s3 bucket ARN using "${aws_s3_bucket.my_bucket.arn}"

-Importance of Inrerpolcation Syntax
+Importance of Interpolation Syntax
 -----------------------------------
     Helps Terraform work out dependency order
-    Makes refactoring easier as you only have a value a value defined in a single place
+    Makes refactoring easier as you only have a value defined in a single place

 Data types
 ----------
-    There are 4 main data types for resource attributes: int - defined using - port = 21
+    - There are 4 main data types for resource attributes:
+      1) int - defined using - port = 21
-      String - defined using - host = "localhost"
+      2) String - defined using - host = "localhost"
-      List - defined using - security_groups = ["abc", "def"]
+      3) List - defined using - security_groups = ["abc", "def"]
-      Bool - defined using - enabled = false
+      4) Bool - defined using - enabled = false